 Mandatory information for prescription-only Medicinal Products (see subsection 7.2) can be placed in links provided that the links are obvious and easy to see and that they are direct links (one-click).

-5.2.4 Advertising for non-prescription Medicinal Products

-Mandatory information for non-prescription Medicinal Products, cf. Subsection 6,6 must be displayed in the Promotional material itself and cannot be replaced by links to more comprehensive information.
+5.2.3 Non-prescription Medicinal Products Mandatory information for non-prescription Medicinal Products, cf. Subsection 7,6 must be displayed in the Promotional material itself and cannot be replaced by links to more comprehensive information.